I’m feeling a little smug.

 - HRM-TRI + Garmin 935 as my ‘event recording device’ and run watch.

 I’ve pretty much stopped using Q-Rings on my bikes except on my TT bike.
 I just can’t get them to shift properly EXCEPT with the Ultegra front mech on this bike.
 I just daren’t move or change it !!
 So it stays on.
-I definitely prefer Q-Rings and I think they make me faster on the whole but they CERTAINLY make me slower if/when a chain keep coming off.
+I definitely prefer Q-Rings and I think they make me faster on the whole but they CERTAINLY make me slower if/when a chain keeps coming off.